-If you’re a freelancer in London and are sick of working from home but can’t afford the leap to renting an office – then co-working could just be the answer.
+If you’re a freelancer in London and are sick of working from home but can’t afford the leap to renting an office – or if you're on a working holiday and need somewhere other than your hotel room to work from – then co-working is the answer.

 1. Central Working